 - entities who may or do acquire any rights in us for the purpose of a business sale or reorganisation;

-- our advisers, for the purpose of assisting us to better manage, support or develop our business and comply with our legal and regulatory obligations;
+- our advisers (staff), for the purpose of assisting us to better manage, support or develop our business and comply with our legal and regulatory obligations;

-- third parties as necessary in the event of a claim or dispute relating to the use of our services;
+- third parties as necessary in the event of a professional indemnity claim or dispute relating to the use of our services;

-- service providers who need to know the information in order to provide us or you with a product or service;
+- service providers such as other surveying firms and other surveyors if we are instructed to use them as part of a contract with a lender client who need to know the information in order to provide us or you with a product or service;

 - law enforcement bodies and/or other regulatory entities in order to comply with any legal obligation or court order;

-- third parties we work with as part of providing our services, including (but not limited to) IT administrators, service providers and payment processing providers.
-We expect such third parties to process any data disclosed to them in accordance with applicable law, including with respect to data confidentiality and security and have appropriate services agreements in place with each.
+- third parties we work with as part of providing our services, including (but not limited to) IT hardware and software providers and payment processing providers.
+We expect such third parties to attest to process any data disclosed to them in accordance with applicable law, including with respect to data confidentiality and security and have appropriate services agreements in place with each.
 Payments for services are processed securely and in compliance with the Payment Card Industry, Data Security Standard (PCI DSS); and

 - where you are a job applicant we use a recruitment platform provided by ICIMS (a data processor engaged by us to support our recruitment); we work with Disclosure Scotland to carry our criminal record checks, Experian to carry out credit referencing and Veriphy to complete identity verification.
 We disclose information to the referees you have provided to obtain the relevant references.